darylhjd/mangadesk/README.md

 ## Settings ⚙

-You may change the appropriate settings in the `usr_config.json` file, which is stored in the `usr` folder.
+You may change the appropriate settings in the `config.json` file, which is stored in your OS' default configution folder (.i.e. $XDG_CONFIG_HOME on Linux, *BSD, and MacOS; %LOCALAPPDATA% for Windows)

 ### Download Folder